-Returns the source of the resource definition.
-The DEFINESOURCE value depends on the CHANGEAGENT.
-For details, see the CICS Resource Definition Guide.
+Returns the 8-character source of the resource definition.
+The DEFINESOURCE value depends on the CHANGEAGENT value.
+For more information, see Summary of the resource signature field values in the Resource Definition Guide.

 Returns an ABSTIME value that represents the time stamp when the resource definition was created.